w3c/wai-wcag-supplemental/content/about.md

 feedbackemail: wai@w3.org
 ---

+{::nomarkdown}
+{% include box.html type="start" title="Note" icon="comments" %}
+{:/}

+Only Coga Patterns are included in their own section.
+Eventually we expect to include Low Vision and other Patterns as well.

+{::nomarkdown}
+{% include box.html type="end" %}
+{:/}

-<h2>Design Patterns for People with Cognitive and Learning Disabilities</h2>
+## Design Patterns for People with Cognitive and Learning Disabilities

 This guide provides assistance making web sites and applications friendly for people with <a>cognitive and learning disabilities</a>.
 The patterns in this